Chantale, a new mom, is sharing her favourite apps for new parents to help make your transition to a new parent a simple and joyful one.

 Parenthood is a lot to wrap your mind around.
 These apps for new parents are meant to take the guesswork out of your new role.
 In eliminating some of the guesswork, you can hopefully spend more time just being present with your baby.
 Most importantly, these apps are meant to help you gain confidence in the great job you are already doing as a new parent.
 If any of these tools are not doing that for you, or are causing more stress and pressure for you, please delete them.
 Above all, you do you because YOU will always know best!

 More Baby and Toddler Articles For You Here

-- Triple C Farm Gets You Up Close With Adorable Farm Animals
+- Triple C Farm: Get Up Close With Adorable Farm Animals

 - Playtown Niagara Is A Pint-Sized Imagination Space